 First of all, the Milano has a far lower weight limit than most of its rivals at just 231lbs.
 Second of all, the armrests, while comfortable, are not adjustable at all.
 Since the overall design of the chair is aimed at reducing strain, surely even height-adjustable armrests would have been preferable?

-To be fair, these armrests can be removed entirely if you’d like.
+To be fair, these armrests can be removed if you’d like.
 All the usual functionality is included: 360° swivel, a rocking feature (with up to 12° of recline), and casters that work on both carpets and hard flooring.
 So who would a chair like this be perfect for?

 Honestly?
 Most people.
 Office workers, gamers, writers, you name it.
-It has all the basic functionality and for what it’s worth, the Milano looks great.
-Sure, it might not have a recliner mode or a flashy design, but when it comes to getting work done, this chair gives you all the tools you need to succeed.
+It has all the functionality and for what it’s worth, the Milano looks great.
+Sure, it might not have a recliner mode or a flashy exterior, but when it comes to getting work done, this chair gives you all the tools you need to succeed.

 There’s also a two-year guarantee included at no extra cost.
 After all, you’re buying an inexpensive chair, but that doesn’t, by no means, mean that it’s cheap.
 This guarantee provides additional peace of mind and ensures you don’t have to pay for any manufacturing mistakes that may have occurred.